 Academic Excellence Award

-One student from each of the 58 community colleges receives Academic Excellence Awards (AEA).
-AEA selection requirements are consistent with Phi Theta Kappa Honor Society criteria.
+One student from each of the 58 community colleges receives Academic Excellence Awards.
 Students:

 - Must be currently enrolled,